This is my second time to read through Raft Algorithm, and it is hard to

 called committed.
 A log entry is committed once the leader that created the entry has replicated

+it on a majority of the servers.
 This also commits all preceding entries in the leader’s log,

 including entries created by previous leaders.
 The leader keeps track of the highest index it knows